 The group was founded in 2006 through a Wiltshire Wildlife Trust initiative.
-We now have almost 600 names on our e-mail list and more than 700 signed up to our Carbon Neutral 2050 Declaration.
-You can find out more about our activities since 2006 in the Town Library where there are folders of clippings about CFB’s activities and climate change related articles; they’re in the reference section near the main desk.
+We have more than 400 names on our e-mail list and well over 1000 signed up to our Carbon Neutral 2050 Declaration.

 Our activities are very wide ranging, both fun and serious and we take every opportunity to raise awareness and take practical action.
 We are totally inclusive and there is plenty of opportunity for people of all ages, abilities and interests to get involved.

 As well as Climate Friendly BoA there is also an Extinction Rebellion group in Bradford on Avon (XR), this is a separate group from CFBoA.
 Both groups support urgent action on climate change.
 Climate Friendly BoA believes we need to make a difference in our own lives and in our own town.
 In addition to campaigning, it is active through the actions of its groups, and its monthly meetings.
 XR also takes local action and believes we need to take non-violent direct action to put pressure on governments to act.

 An ambitious journey to achieve carbon neutrality by 2030

 At our AGM in March 2019 a motion was passed to seek to achieve carbon neutrality by 2030 in recognition of the climate emergency we face.
 Bradford on Avon Town Council and Wiltshire Council earlier that year acknowledged that there is a climate emergency and resolved to seek to achieve carbon neutrality by 2030.

 Our aims are to carry out activities which benefit the community, to:

 - promote, support and develop low carbon and sustainable lifestyles;